My credentials

 I have worked as a professional counsellor for about 30 years in a variety of team-based and solo settings in Victoria, including St Kilda Youth and Family Community Mental Health Centre, Deakin University Counselling Service, LaTrobe University Counselling Service, and Head of Service at Barton College Counselling Services.

 I have also worked as a consulting counsellor with refugees at the Woomera detention centre and with Middle-Eastern (Iraqi, Iranian, Palestinian) and Indo-Chinese refugees (so-called boat-people) fleeing persecution and war in the 1980’s.
 I have also worked with trauma survivors and their relatives (such as Tsunami victims, Bali bombing victims).
-I have worked with abuse and torture survivors, victims of violent crime and police, emergency and armed forces personnel suffering burnout as well as stress/depression from traumatic exposure.
+I have worked with abuse and torture survivors, victims of violent crime.
+I have also treated Police, Emergency Services and Armed Forces personnel (and their families) suffering burnout as well as stress/depression from traumatic exposure (direct and indirect).

-I commenced solo private practice in Byron Bay (Jonson Street and Ruskin Street) in 1997 and moved my practice to my property ‘The Infinite Well’ in the Mullumbimby township in 2003.
-The Infinite Well is a beautiful 3 acre property on the Brunswick River, in a secluded and tranquil setting 200 metres from Mullumbimby hospital.
+I commenced solo private practice in Melbourne in 1987 moving to Byron Bay (Jonson Street and Ruskin Street) in 1997.
+I moved my practice to a semi-rural property, ‘The Infinite Well’ in the Mullumbimby township in 2003.
+This setting is a beautiful 3 acre property on the Brunswick River, in a secluded and tranquil setting 200 metres from Mullumbimby hospital.

 My training and qualifications

-In 1976 undertook 10 years initial full-time training and on the job supervision in psychology, counselling and psychotherapy (including family therapy and counsellor supervision), completing two degrees in Psychology and Counselling.
-I completed graduate training to qualify as a professional supervisor of graduate counsellors.
-I am a member of the Australian Psychological Society, a nationally registered psychologist and supervisor, as well as Medicare and Workcover registered service provider.
+In 1976 undertook 10 years initial full-time training and on-the-job supervision in psychology, counselling and psychotherapy (including family therapy and counsellor supervision), completing two degrees in Psychology and Counselling.
+I completed further graduate training and supervision to qualify as a professional supervisor of graduate psychologists.
+I am a member of the Australian Psychological Society, a nationally registered psychologist, as well as Medicare and Workcover registered service provider.

 Philosophy and approach

-- Our thoughts influence the course of our lives.
+2. Our thoughts powerfully influence the course of our lives.